Applied and Computational Mathematics Master of Science Degree

 Overview for Applied and Computational Mathematics MS

-• Apply mathematical models and methods to study various problems that arise in industry and business, with an emphasis on developing computable solutions.
+• Solution Focused: Apply mathematical models and methods to study various problems that arise in industry and business, with an emphasis on developing computable solutions.

-• Work in areas such as mathematical modeling and analysis of manufacturing, computer and communications systems, transportation optimization, financial mathematics, biological modeling, and consulting/planning.
+• Diverse Opportunities: Work in areas such as mathematical modeling and analysis of manufacturing, computer and communications systems, transportation optimization, financial mathematics, biological modeling, and consulting/planning.

-• Current program research includes network science, image analysis, contact lens, polymeric flows, coating, lake plastic, climate modeling, relativity, multi-messenger astrophysics, data analytics, and machine learning.
+• Cutting-Edge Research: Current program research includes network science, image analysis, contact lens, polymeric flows, coating, lake plastic, climate modeling, relativity, multi-messenger astrophysics, data analytics, and machine learning.

-• Apple, BAE Systems, Ernst & Young, IBM, and Microsoft are just a sampling of employers who hire graduates from the applied and computational mathematics program.
+• Industry Opportunities: Promising Career at Big Companies: Apple, BAE Systems, Ernst & Young, IBM, and Microsoft are just a sampling of employers who hire graduates from our applied mathematics MS.

 The applied and computational mathematics master’s degree refines your capabilities in applying mathematical models and methods to study a range of problems, with an emphasis on developing and implementing computing solutions.
 Sophisticated mathematical tools are increasingly used to solve problems in management science, engineering, biology, financial portfolio planning, facilities planning, control of dynamic systems, and design of composite materials.
 The goal of RIT’s master's in applied mathematics is to find computing solutions to real-world problems.